Unity-Technologies/otto/README.md

 >**Note: Clone the project using git.
 A download of the project via ZIP will be missing files necessary for the demo scene.**

 # Otto
-Welcome to the Otto sample project for the [AI Planner](https://docs.unity3d.com/Packages/com.unity.ai.planner@0.0/).
-Otto is an agent which derives happiness from working, but must eat, drink, and sleep to stay alive in order to work.
+Welcome to the Otto sample project for the [AI Planner](https://docs.unity3d.com/Packages/com.unity.ai.planner@0.1/).
+Otto derives happiness from working, but must eat, drink, and sleep to stay alive in order to work.

 ## What is the AI Planner?
 The AI Planner includes authoring tools and a system for automated decision-making, which includes: